-Clients need to connect to the Trader Service before they query for service
+Clients need to connect to the Trader Service before they query for service offers.
+Do the following in your client to get an object reference to the trader:

 - The service type name parameter specifies the service type of the offers required.
 If the exact_type_match import policy is specified as true, only the service type is considered and no subtypes.
 If the exact_type_match policy is false or unspecified then subtypes are considered. - The constraint parameter specifies the constraint for restricting suitable offers.
 The constraint is a string that conforms to the OMG Constraint Language.
 Use an empty string if no constraints are required.
 See "Forming Constraints for Queries" on page 41 for more constraint examples. - 3.
 A preference parameter specifies the order of the returned sequence of offers.
 You can sort offers by the following criteria: - In the order in which the Trader Service finds the offers.
 (This is the default.) - In descending order based on property values. - In ascending order based on property values. - All offers that meet a constraint first, followed by those offers that do not meet the constraint. - In random order.